kubernetes/minikube/site/content/en/docs/handbook/pushing.md

 Remember to turn off the `imagePullPolicy:Always` (use `imagePullPolicy:IfNotPresent` or `imagePullPolicy:Never`), as otherwise Kubernetes won't use images you built locally.

+{{% pageinfo %}}
-Please remember evalulating the docker-env is only valid for the current terminal. and by closing the terminal, you will go back to using your own system's docker daemon. to verify your terminal is using minikuber's docker-env you can check the value of the environment MINIKUBE_ACTIVE_DOCKERD
+Evaluating the docker-env is only valid for the current terminal. and by closing the terminal, you will go back to using your own system's docker daemon.

+in some drivers such as Docker or Podman, you will need to re-do docker-env each time you restart your minikube.
+{{% /pageinfo %}}

+To verify your terminal is using minikuber's docker-env you can check the value of the environment variable MINIKUBE_ACTIVE_DOCKERD to reflect the profile name.

 more information on [docker-env](https://minikube.sigs.k8s.io/docs/commands/docker-env/)